ceejbot/soulsy/docs/README.md

 - `SKSE/plugins/resources/buttons` - Xbox and Playstation button art.
 - `SKSE/plugins/resources/fonts` - TrueType fonts to use for display.
 The HUD comes with `futura-book-bt` to match Untarnished UI.
 Change the `font =` line in the layout file to point to a different font in this directory.
 - `SKSE/plugins/resources/icons` - Icon files in SVG format, each named for the item.
 The HUD comes with the usual SkyUI icons.

+## The TOML file

+The [TOML file for the default layout](../data/SKSE/plugins/SoulsyHUD_Layout.toml) is commented to help you figure out what is what.
+It's long, but there are only two things to learn about it.
+First, there's bit at the top that applies to the whole HUD.
+Next, there are five entries in the "layouts" table, which each start with the name of the entry.
+This name is not shown in the UI, but it's there to help figure out which slot is which.
+The slots are, in default order: powers, consumables, left hand, right hand, ammo.
+The order does NOT matter.

+You can change values for each slot to anything you like-- they're independent of each other.
+So you could, for example, have the left slot on the left edge of your screen, and the right all the way at the right.

+All slot locations are *relative to the anchor point of the HUD.* All offsets are *relative to the center* of the item that encloses them.
+This is a quirk that this mod inherits from LamasTinyHud.